network-unit-testing-system/nuts/doc/source/tests/arp.rst

 Parameter
 ~~~~~~~~~

-Address: IP address for the arp lookup
+Address: IP address for the ARP lookup

 Return
 ~~~~~~

-Return the mac address stored in the arp table
+The MAC address stored in the ARP table.

 .. code:: json